No. 9 Squadron PAF

 No. 9 Squadron, named the Griffins, is a Pakistan Air Force fighter squadron assigned to the No. 38 Multi-Role Wing of the PAF Central Air Command.
 The squadron is stationed at PAF Base Mushaf, Sargodha.
 It was the PAF's first fighter squadron and has been commanded by seven Chiefs of Air Staff of the Pakistan Air Force.
-The squadron crest is a red griffin which symbolises strength, aggressiveness, and vigilance.
+The squadron crest is a red griffin which suggests strength, aggressiveness, and vigilance.
 Scrolls around the squadron crest display the battle honours Sargodha 65 and Karachi 71.The Griffins are considered as the PAF's most elite unit as well as its most senior.

+The Griffins were officially twinned to the No. 9 Squadron RAF during a joint exercise at Mushaf Airbase.
+The ceremony was attended by Air Chiefs of both air forces, including Air Chief Marshal Stephen Hillier of the Royal Air Force.

 History

 Background

-No. 9 Squadron was originally raised on 13 November 1943 at Risalpur.
-The squadron was formed at Lahore on 3 January 1944, equipped with the Hawker Hurricane IIC, by Squadron Leader A.W.
+No. 9 Squadron was originally raised on 13 November 1943 for the RIAF at Risalpur and was later formed at Lahore on 3 January 1944, equipped with the Hawker Hurricane IIC, by Squadron Leader A.W.
 Ridler of the Royal Air Force.
-During this time the squadron was commanded by then Squadron Leader Asghar Khan and deployed in Burma where it was extensively involved in World War II operations against the Japanese, later being awarded the sword of a Japanese general for its services.
-The squadron was also converted to the Spitfire VIII in 1945, still with then Squadron Leader M. Asghar Khan in command.
+During World War II, the squadron was deployed in Burma where it was extensively involved in operations against the Japanese, later being awarded the sword of a Japanese general for its services.
+In August 1945, Asghar Khan took over command and the squadron was also converted to the Spitfire VIII the same year.